louismeunier/notes/AdvancedPDEs/pdes.typ

   ), $
   where $Y$ a vector $(y_(alpha j))_(|alpha| + j <= k)$, $A_j (x, t, Y)$ matrix-valued, $B(t, x, Y)$ vector valued, $partial_j equiv partial_(x_j)$, and $Phi$ determined by $phi_j$.
 ]
+The proof is notationally difficult, but not conceptually; one need just to show that if $y_00$ the first (lexicographically) component of a solution $Y$ to this system, then $y_00$ satisfies the original PDE.

 We can do even better:
 #lemma[